Explains how you can filter content in your archives to display only specific content.

 Configuring File Filters

 Note: File filters cannot be used with Index Manager archives.
-Rather, filtering of files in Index Manager archives is managed on the Index Manager server.
+Rather, the filtering of files in Index Manager archives is managed on the Index Manager server.

 Choosing a file filter

 Open the configuration dialog in FotoStation.
 (Open the File/FotoStation Pro menu and select Configuration.)
 Expand the Archives node in the configuration tree and select the archive you want to configure a file filter for.
 Then choose a filter from the drop-down menu.
 The pre-configured filters are:

 Default file filter: This filter is set to exclude files with the extension db, exe, tmp, and txt.
 If you like you can select Edit and add other file extensions to the list as well.